-- 8.1 Biometric data means personal information about an individual's physical or behavioural characteristics that can be used to identify that person; this can include their fingerprints, facial shape, retina and iris patterns, and hand measurements.
-The information Commissioner considers all biometric information to be personal data as defined by the Data Protection Act 2018; this means that it must be obtained, used and stored in accordance with that Act. - 8.2 An automated biometric recognition system uses technology which measures an individuals' physical or behavioural characteristics by using equipment that operates 'automatically' (i.e. electronically).
-Information from the individual is automatically compared with biometric information stored in the system to see if there is a match in order to recognise or identify the individual. - 8.3 The Trust will adhere to the DfE document Protection of biometric information of children in schools and colleges (2018). - 8.4 Where students' biometric data is used as part of an automated biometric recognition system (for example, students use finger prints to receive school dinners instead of paying with cash), the Trust will comply with the requirements of the Protection of Freedoms Act 2012 and the Data Protection Act 2018. - 8.5 Each parent of a student will be notified before any biometric recognition system is put in place or before their child first takes part in it.
-Where the child is under the age of 18 the Academy will get written consent from at least one parent or carer before any biometric data is taken from their child and it is processed.

-- 8.6 The Trust will not process the biometric data of a student (under the age of 18) where: - The child (whether verbally or non-verbally) objects or refuses to participate in the processing of their biometric data; - No parent has consented in writing to the processing; or - A parent has objected in writing to such processing, even if another parent has given written consent. - 8.7 The Academy will provide reasonable alternative means of accessing services for those students who will not be using an automated biometric recognition system. - 8.8 Parents/carers and students can object to participation in the Academy's biometric recognition system(s), or withdraw consent, at any time, and any relevant data already captured will be deleted. - 8.9 As required by law, if a student refuses to participate in, or continue to participate in, the processing of their biometric data, their data will not be processed irrespective of any consent given by the pupil's parent(s)/carer(s).
+15.1 Biometric data means personal information about an individual's physical or behavioural characteristics that can be used to identify that person; this can include their fingerprints, facial shape, retina and iris patterns, and hand measurements.
+The information Commissioner considers all biometric

+- 15.2 An automated biometric recognition system uses technology which measures an individuals' physical or behavioural characteristics by using equipment that operates 'automatically' (i.e. electronically).
+Information from the individual is automatically compared with biometric information stored in the system to see if there is a match in order to recognise or identify the individual. - 15.3 The Trust will adhere to the DfE document Protection of biometric information of children in schools and colleges (2018). - 15.4 Where students' biometric data is used as part of an automated biometric recognition system (for example, students use finger prints to receive school dinners instead of paying with cash), the Trust will comply with the requirements of the Protection of Freedoms Act 2012 and the Data Protection Act 2018. - 15.5 Each parent of a student will be notified before any biometric recognition system is put in place or before their child first takes part in it.
+Where the child is under the age of 18 the Academy will get written consent from at least one parent or carer before any biometric data is taken from their child and it is processed. - 15.6 The Trust will not process the biometric data of a student (under the age of 18) where: - The child (whether verbally or non-verbally) objects or refuses to participate in the processing of their biometric data; - · No parent or carer has consented in writing to the processing; or - A parent or carer has objected in writing to such processing, even if another parent or carer has given written consent. - 15.7 The Academy will provide reasonable alternative means of accessing services for those students who will not be using an automated biometric recognition system. - 15.8 Parents/carers and students can object to participation in the Academy's biometric recognition system(s), or withdraw consent, at any time, and any relevant data already captured will be deleted. - 15.9 As required by law, if a student refuses to participate in, or continue to participate in, the processing of their biometric data, their data will not be processed irrespective of any consent given by the pupil's parent(s)/carer(s).

-9 CCTV
+16 CCTV

-The Trust uses CCTV for the purposes of student, staff and public safety and crime prevention and detection.
-The Trust adheres to the ICO's code of practice for the use of CCTV.

-An individuals' permission is not needed in order for CCTV to be used, but it is made clear where individuals are being recorded.
-Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed to DPO@prioryacademies.co.uk.
+- 16.1 The Trust uses CCTV for the purposes of student, staff and public safety and crime prevention and detection.
+The Trust adheres to the ICO's code of practice for the use of CCTV. - 16.2 An individuals' permission is not needed in order for CCTV to be used, but it is made clear where individuals are being recorded.
+Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use. - 16.3 Any enquiries about the CCTV system should be directed to DPO@prioryacademies.co.uk.

-10 Photographs and videos
+17 Photographs and videos